jdkalina/datanotifications/README.md

 # datanotifications
-The goal is to create an automated collection of change notifications (a series of weekly spreadsheets only exposed on a credentialed website) disseminated by Refinitiv on their support website.
+The goal is to create an automated collection of change notifications using Selemium.
+Change notifications are a series of weekly spreadsheets only exposed on a credentialed website and disseminated by Refinitiv on their support website.

 To this end we'll use Python and a specific package called Selenium, which is an adapted package for website automation and testing.